MuhammadSatria09/PythonOCR/README.md

 # Python OCR & Automation Bot

 This is a sophisticated Python-based automation bot designed to perform tasks in a game by visually interpreting the screen.
-It operates using a multi-threaded approach to handle different tasks simultaneously, such as farming enemies and monitoring character status.
+It operates using a multi-threaded approach to handle different tasks simultaneously.

 ## Features